melange-re/melange-re.github.io/docs/getting-started.md

 Instructions for installing opam on different operating systems can be found at the opam [install page](https://opam.ocaml.org/doc/Install.html), and you can find [a whole section about it](package-management.md) on this website.

+## Three ways to get started

+Once you have opam installed, you have three options to get started with Melange:

+1. **[Use the CLI](#use-the-cli-to-scaffold-a-project)** - Fastest and most beginner-friendly, especially for JavaScript/TypeScript developers
+2. **[Get the template](#get-the-template)** - Clone a ready-to-use project template
+3. **[Start from a vanilla OCaml project](#configure-and-run-melange-starting-from-a-vanilla-ocaml-project)** - Learn how to configure Melange step-by-step from scratch

 ## Get the template